 One study estimated that to stop transmission, 55% to 82% of the population would need to have immunity, which can be achieved either by recovering from an infection or through vaccination.
 Still, there’s reason to believe mass inoculations will have a more powerful effect because vaccines appear to elicit stronger and more durable protection than a prior infection.

 One model of the coronavirus’ transition to an endemic virus, developed by researchers at Emory University and Penn State University, predicts that it will eventually be just a minor childhood infection, no worse than the common cold.
 Adults would be protected from disease by immunity they acquired as kids.

 Although none of the experts know exactly how COVID-19 will evolve or how the vaccines will affect the spread, it seems like there is a general consensus among the medical community that COVID-19 will be around for some time.
-Getting the vaccine is a critical step in protecting yourself and those you care about.

 We’re all in this together.